-Before we go into the types of aid available, it’s important to note the distinction between first-dollar and last-dollar grants.
+It’s important to note the distinction between first-dollar and last-dollar grants.
 Most grants are last-dollar, meaning they are awarded to students after their family contribution is calculated.
-Last-dollar grants provide additional funding to cover the leftover amount needed to pay for students’ education.
-Meanwhile, first-dollar grants cover tuition without taking into account the additional scholarships and funding for which students are eligible.
+Last-dollar grants provide additional funding to cover the leftover amount needed to pay for a student’s education.
+Conversely, first-dollar grants cover tuition without taking into account other scholarships and funding for which students are eligible.

 To qualify for federal financial aid programs, you must complete the Free Application for Federal Student Aid (FAFSA) and submit it by the appropriate deadlines.
 Then, you will find out which types of aid you’re eligible for.
-Not only will this be used to determine federal aid, but many individual schools will also use it to assess qualifications for additional aid.
+Not only is the FAFSA used to determine federal aid, but many individual schools will also use it to assess qualifications for additional aid.

-The main advantage of Pell Grants is that students do not have to pay them back in most circumstances, in contrast to loans.
-They are awarded to undergraduates with exceptional financial need who have not attained a bachelor, graduate, or professional degree.
-The maximum award in the 2021–22 academic year is $6,495, and students may receive all or a portion of that amount.
+The main advantage of Pell Grants is that, in most circumstances, they do not require repayment.
+Pell Grants are awarded to undergraduates with exceptional financial need who have yet to attain a bachelor, graduate, or professional degree.
+The maximum award in the 2023-2024 academic year is $7,395—students may receive all or a portion of that amount.

 If you’re a parent looking to help your child pay for their education, including community college, then the Parent Loan for Undergraduate Students (PLUS) is a good option.
-Through the program parents can take out a low-interest government loan on behalf of their students and are the ones responsible for paying them back.
+Through this program, parents can take out a low-interest government loan on behalf of their children, and are responsible for paying the loan back.

-Stafford Loans are low-interest direct loans.
-Subsidized loans are awarded to students who demonstrate financial need.
-The government covers your interest during your education, and you receive a six-month grace period after school.
-Unsubsidized loans, on the other hand, are not awarded based on need, and students must pay interest until the loan is paid off.
+- Unsubsidized Stafford Loans aren’t awarded based on need and students must pay interest until the loan is paid off.
 You may defer interest payments while you’re in college, but the interest will accrue.

 Students may also take out private loans.
-Bear in mind you or your parents’ credit scores will determine whether you qualify for these loans, and you’ll often need to pay higher interest rates.
+Bear in mind your (or your parents’) credit score(s) will determine whether you qualify for these loans, and you’ll often need to pay higher interest rates.
 You may also face higher loan minimums.

 No matter how you secure funding for college, be sure you understand all the terms and rules associated with the loan or grant.
 Otherwise, you could face financial difficulties down the road.

-Students who plan on attending a two or four-year degree program can receive a tuition waiver as part of the California College Promise Grant program.
-Students must be California residents and demonstrate financial need.
+Students who plan on attending a two- or four-year degree program can receive a tuition waiver as part of the California College Promise Grant Program.
+Students must be California residents and must have demonstrated financial need.

-Students who are Hawaii residents may be eligible for the state’s Promise Scholarship, which covers tuition, fees, and additional expenses for qualifying students at the University of Hawaii Community College.
-Students must be enrolled for at least six credits per semester.
+Students who are residents of Hawaii may be eligible for the state’s Promise Scholarship—a last-dollar scholarship that covers tuition, fees, and additional expenses for qualifying students at one of the University of Hawai’i’s seven community colleges.
+Students must qualify for Hawaii resident tuition and enroll for at least six credits per semester.

-Students who wish to participate in the 21st Century Scholars Program must register in seventh or eight grade.
-They must maintain good grades and behavior in high school and earn the Core 40 Diploma to ultimately receive up to four years of covered tuition at participating public schools.
+Students who wish to participate in the 21st Century Scholars Program must register in seventh or eighth grade.
+Students can receive up to four years of covered tuition at participating public schools, provided that they maintain good grades and behavior in high school and earn the Core 40 Diploma.

-The Work First Kentucky Scholars Program offers free tuition to Kentucky residents who pursue degrees, certificates, or diplomas in high-demand fields, such as healthcare, transportation, business services, or IT.
-To be eligible, you must have earned a high school diploma or GED.
+The Work Ready Kentucky Scholarship (WRKS) program offers free tuition to Kentucky residents who pursue degrees, certificates, or diplomas in high-demand fields, such as healthcare, transportation, business services, or IT.
+Eligible students must be Kentucky residents who have earned a high school diploma or GED.

-The Maryland Community College Scholarship provides up to $5,000 to cover tuition at a two-year community college, a series of courses, or a registered apprenticeship program.
-Recipients are required to work full-time in Maryland within a year of completing their education program.
+The Maryland Community College Promise Scholarship provides up to $5,000 to cover tuition at a two-year community college, a series of courses, or a registered apprenticeship program.
+Recipients are required to meet certain financial thresholds and academic standards to receive the award.